-Pasadena DOT helps to implement the Mobility Element of the General Plan through the Bicycle Transportation Action Plan (2015), the Pedestrian Plan (2021), and other projects and programs to enhance the safety and mobility of all modes of transportation.
+Pasadena DOT helps to implement the Mobility Element of the General Plan through the Bicycle Transportation Action Plan (2015), DOT's Complete Streets Program, Neighborhood Traffic Management Program, Safety Improvement Projects, and other programs and proects to enhance the safety and mobility of all modes of transportation.
 Land use as defined in the General Plan is included in the City's travel demand model which is used to determine the potential impact of new projects and the City monitors traffic operations to identify areas of concerns and address safety and mobility needs.